 Following breakfast, choose from a long list of things to do and see in this pedestrian-friendly town.

 In the center of downtown Stuart is Sailfish Circle where a signature bronze Sailfish sculpture created by renowned local sculptor Geoffrey C. Smith towers above a sparkling fountain creating a perfect place to begin your walking tour.

 From the Sailfish Circle, stroll to the Riverwalk, a mile-long waterfront promenade along the St. Lucie River.
 Watch the line of fishermen under the Roosevelt Bridge, or just sit a spell and soak in the warm sunshine while enjoying the gentle breeze and admiring the public art.

 Stuart’s local boutiques make for fine shopping

 You also may want to enjoy some local shopping.
-Two popular stores include Gumbo Limbo, a home accessories shop, and April Daze gift boutique.
-Or check out the one-of-a-kind art galleries including the Geoffrey C. Smith Gallery, where this famous sculptor’s work “Rising Above” was recently gifted to Pope Francis.
+Two popular stores include Gumbo Limbo, a home accessories shop, and an April Daze gift boutique.
+Or also check out the one-of-a-kind art galleries including the Geoffrey C. Smith Gallery, where this famous sculptor’s work “Rising Above” was recently gifted to Pope Francis.

 Stuart Heritage Museum

 For local history, check out the Stuart Heritage Museum, housed in a circa 1901 storefront that was once a mercantile and feed store.
 The museum features vintage items from yesteryear including historical displays representing the area.
-Highlights include a Florida Seminole Village collection featuring authentic clothing, artifacts and a special diorama that depicts an authentic village.
+Highlights also include a Florida Seminole Village collection featuring authentic clothing, artifacts, and a special diorama that depicts an authentic village.
 Another display features old Stuart and the Flagler Railroad.
-A glance outside the window will remind you that times have not changed much as the sounds of a train echo through town.
+A glance outside the window will also remind you that times have not changed much as the sounds of a train echo through town.